Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both clues are specific and distinct, avoiding the word 'food' while clearly pointing towards it.
-They focus on social aspects and preparation, key aspects of food.
+The informed clues are fairly specific to food, mentioning nutrients, biological processes, culinary techniques, and global cooking styles.
+They avoid explicitly using the word 'food' and offer distinct angles relating to nutrition and preparation.

 ✅ Strengths:
 - Generally specific and relate to correct answer